Scots property law: An absolute singular (unititular) right of ownership

 Scots law follows the Roman law principle that the right of ownership in property (for definition of term see above) is absolute.
 Other legal systems such as United States jurisdictions consider ownership as a 'bundle of rights' which can be separated into different components and separated amongst different individuals.
 Instead, in Scots law ownership is a singular unitary right that cannot be broken down into different components; it can only be transferred to another in whole or be encumbered through the creation of subordinate real rights.
 The owner of a thing has the right to usus, fructus and abusus - the right to use, the right to the fruits (enjoyment) and the right to destroy or dispose of the property.
 In contrast to historically feudal systems such as England & Wales or Scotland (Davidian Revolution – 28 November 2004), ownership is not split among individuals, such as interests held by a feudal superior.
-Because ownership is a unitary right, when it is transferred, it transfers instanter (‘instantaneously’), with the previous owner being deprived of all ownership in the property, at the moment of registration in the Land Register.
+Because ownership is a unitary right, when it is transferred, it vests instanter (‘instantaneously’), with the previous owner being divested of all ownership in the property, at the moment of registration in the Land Register.